Dual Award in Operations Management

 Students will learn how to analyse operations functions in different countries, understand various institutional environments and develop a sharp eye for operations management within multinational enterprises.

-The programme also enables students to develop operations strategies, instruments and processes while developing skills to efficiently communicate and cooperate with people from different cultural backgrounds.
+The programme also enables students to develop operations strategies, instruments and processes while developing skills to effectively communicate and cooperate with people from different cultural backgrounds.

 The programme will enhance students' employability for a wide range of operations management careers in international, multinational or transnational companies.